Last updated: February 2, 2026

 2.1.
 Physical Components

-• Microprocessor (CPU): This is the “brain” of the card circuit.
-It runs the card’s operating system, manages the memory, and, most importantly, performs cryptographic calculations to keep data secure.
+• Microprocessor (CPU): This is the “brain” of the chip.
+It runs the card’s operating system, manages memory, and most importantly, performs the cryptographic calculations that keep your data secure.

-• Memory: The chip uses several types of memory.
-ROM stores the core operating system (which cannot be changed), RAM is used for temporary calculations, and EEPROM stores the user’s data (like account numbers or digital certificates).
+• Memory: Just like a desktop computer, the chip utilizes different memory types.
+ROM stores the permanent operating system, RAM is used for temporary processing, and EEPROM (or Flash) securely stores user data like account numbers and digital certificates.

-• Contacts / Chip Interface: This is how the chip communicates with an IC chip reader.
-It can be the gold contact pad (for chip-&-pin transactions) or a hidden internal antenna (for contactless “tap” transactions).
+• Contacts / Chip Interface: This is the communication bridge between the chip and the terminal.
+It appears as the gold contact pad (for physical insertion) or exists as a hidden internal antenna (for contactless transactions).

-• Protective Shell: This is the plastic card body (usually PVC or polycarbonate) that surrounds the chip, protecting the delicate integrated circuit works from physical damage, bending, and static.
+• Protective Body: The plastic card body (usually PVC or polycarbonate) acts as a housing, shielding the delicate internal circuitry from physical damage, bending, and static electricity.

 2.2.
 Functional Features